lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/install_jupyter.md

 # Jupyter Installation

 Jupyter notebooks are a great way for interactive computing in your web browser.
-Jupyter allows working with data cleaning and transformation, numerical simulation, statistical modelling, data visualization and of course with machine learning.
+Jupyter allows working with data cleaning and transformation, numerical simulation, statistical modeling, data visualization and of course with machine learning.

 There are two general options on how to work Jupyter notebooks using HPC: remote Jupyter server and